Application and eligibility questions

 Attending annual device management webinars and quarterly training.

-Ensuring a minimum of 75% of devices use an average of .5GB of data per month during the school year,
+Ensuring a minimum of 75% of devices are in use each month during the school year,

 Please use this basic calculation to help estimate a starting population of students who